Lorti/manu.ninja/_posts/2017-04-30-web-push-notifications.md

 * [RFC 8030] – Generic Event Delivery Using HTTP Push
 * You can use the same code for Chrome and Firefox since mid 2016.
 * You no longer need a Firebase project, a `gcm_sender_id`{:.bash} , or an `Authorization`{:.bash}  header.
-You no longer need a `manifest.json`{:.bash} , although you should for building a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).
+You no longer need a `manifest.json`{:.bash}, except for building a [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).
 * Microsoft is co-authoring the RFC, so they will follow the standard.

 ## Technological Overview

-How do push notifications on the open web work?
+How do push notifications work on the open web?

 ![](/images/web-push-notifications-technological-overview.gif)

 1. The user downloads your app containing a public key, called the `applicationServerKey`{:.js}.
 Your app installs a service worker in the user's browser.
 1. During the subscription flow the browser requests a subscription from the messaging server.
-Each browser vendor has it's own messaging server, but your browsers knows which server to call.
+Each browser vendor has it's own messaging server, but your browser knows which server to call.
 1. Your app sends the subscription object to your server.
 1. Your server sends a push notification to the messaging service.
 1. The messaging service forwards your push notification to the recipient.